Kumano Kodo

 Day 6

-- Visit the early morning Tuna market (if open)
+- Visit the early morning Tuna market (Monday to Friday only)

-- After lunch the tour ends.
-Take the train to Osaka KIX Airport or to your ongoing destination.
+- Bus back to Kii Katsuura in time to get lunch and take the train to Osaka KIX Airport or to your ongoing destination.
 The train journey takes 3.5 hours to KIX Airport, and follows the coast of the Kii Peninsula

-NOTE: Itinerary subject to change.
-If a change is made, it will be communicated at the briefings.
+NOTE: Itinerary is subject to change due to weather conditions and group requests.
+If a change is made, it will be discussed at the daily briefings.

 Bookings can be made online or by contacting us.
 Click the ‘Book online’ button for online bookings.
 A deposit of $AU300 per person will secure your booking.